GholProfessional/PKI-Portfolio-Tara-Gholston/reflections/Week-03.md

 ## Prompts

 1. What did you learn this week?
+I learned this week about viewing the website isaca.org's Digital Certificate and its Certificate chain/hierarchy on the tool titled Powershell.

 2. What concept was most challenging?
 The most challenging was the Digital Certificate from the webiste I chose needs to be verified on Powershell using OpenSSL.
 And I have found the root cause of how Powershell needs to have an additional tool to view and accept the Digital Certificate Trusted Stores and I did the analysis for it.
 Then I provided my results/information to my Instructor who gave all of us PKI Cohorts the helpful steps of how to download the mandatory Powershell command for the Digital Certificate Trusted Stores.
-Now, I am able to explain that the same command behaves differently across platform tools like OpenSSL, Powershell, Macintosh/MacBook terminal, etc. is exactly the kind of operational knowledge this lab is designed to build.
+Now, I am able to explain that the same command behaves differently across platform tools like OpenSSL, Powershell, Macintosh/MacBook terminal, etc. which is exactly the operational knowledge this lab is designed to build.

 3. Where does this concept appear in real-world systems?
 Digital Certificates appear on each Company/Enterprises' website that needs to comply with Laws and Regulations on protecting customer data.